harsh-kamde/jalsarthi/README.md

-# JalSaarthi - Water Supply Management System
+# JalSaarthi - Digital Indore's Digital Water Supply Management Solution

-Welcome to the JalSaarthi project!
+We team NirogSathi presents JalSaarthi!
 This README provides instructions for setting up and running the project in both development and production environments.
 We are always ready to serve you!
 Visit: www.nirogsathi.in